The “3 Cs” to Tighter Contractor-Customer Relationships

 Wow!
 That kind of empathy (I understand what you’re going through) and reassurance (we’re going to do something about this; you’re in good hands!) goes miles and miles in building trust and creating a strong bond with the customer.
 Your chances of creating a lifelong loyal, enthusiastic customer just went through the roof!

-When it comes to the customer’s journey with your company, it’s imperative for customer retention that they get the same experience each time they interact with you.
-And since they may interact with a different CSR or service technician each time, it’s vital that your team’s delivery of the customer experience is a standardized one.
-In other words, your customer shouldn’t have completely different experiences with, or impressions of, your company, based on which service experts service them.
-They should expect and receive 5-star, on-point service from every member of your team, when it comes to professionalism, knowledge, courtesy, attitude, interpersonal skills, problem-solving, and craftsmanship.
 But that only comes about when you are intentional.
-That’s why customer experience training needs to be a part of the required curriculum for your team, so that each CSR, salesperson, and service technician knows how to answer the phone, transfer a call, present a quote, interact with customers, and handle customer complaints.
+That’s why customer experience training needs to be a part of the required curriculum for your team, so that each CSR, salesperson, and service technician knows how to answer the phone, transfer a call, present a quote, interact with customers, make eye contact, discern customer needs, and handle customer complaints.
 This will allow customers to feel comfortable with whatever service expert you’re going to send out, which also gives you more scheduling flexibility if they don’t have to have only a certain service professional to their home each time.

-Plus, don’t forget consistency in the little things.
+Don’t forget consistency in the little things.
 Like sending a follow-up survey after every interaction with every customer.
-If you sent a survey the first time you finished a service call for a customer, make sure you send one the fifth time you finish a service call, as well.
-Every interaction is a unique experience for both customer and technician, and you should put eyes on it best you can.
+If you sent a survey the first time you finished a service call for a customer, make sure you send one the fifth time you finish a service call as well.
+Every interaction is a unique experience and you should put eyes on it best you can.

 You should also consistently follow up with every single customer, not just the high-paying ones.
 Every customer, regardless of the invoice amount, has an equal ability to share their experience with others — either promoting your business or possibly hurting your name if they had an unpleasant interaction.
 In fact, many of your regular service customers may need an HVAC replacement in the future, moving them into the big-ticket category.
 It’s critical to consistently delight every customer in a meaningful way.